Setting Up a Supercharged Neovim Configuration

 I won't be detailing every plugin that I use, but instead the ones that have become staples in my editing experience.
 All plugins snippets that follow will be using lazy.nvim install configurations.
 I will break this section into the plugins that come by default from NVChad and the plugins that I have added on.

-Note: if you are curious about all of my plugins, you see them here.
+Note: If you are curious about all of my plugins, you can see them here.

 NVChad Plugins